Amoraaa04/Amoraaa04/README.md

 - System Design, Systems-thinking & Problem solving
 - Agile & Product Development
 - Continuous Learning & Self-Improvement
-- Personal development, including building systems to support neurodivergent thinking 💪✨
+- Personal development, including building systems to support neurodivergent thinking: this is something that has helped me with my own neurodivergence 💪✨

 <!--
 **Amoraaa04/Amoraaa04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.